bringauto/virtual-fleet-management/README.md

 JSON files contain the information about the map file that is used for missions (name or path to it), starting station and list of missions.

-Starting station defines in which station the simulation will start.
+The starting station defines in which station the simulation will start.
 Order with starting_station is sent to the car as an initial mission.
-Once this initial mission is completed, first mission is started.
+Once this initial mission is completed, the first mission is started.

 Each mission contains a delay, the mission's name, and a list of stops.
 Delay sets the time, after which the mission is started.
-This time is counted since the previous mission is started.
+This time is counted since the previous mission started.
 Example with comments:

 ```